Pharmacology Urinary & Renal Meds #4

 - "This medication will help be able to completely empty my bladder."

 This answer is correct because tamsulosin is an alpha-blocker used to treat beign prostatic hyperplasia (BPH).
-The patient with BPH has urination difficulties, including difficulty completely emptying his bladder and dribbling urination stream.
+The client with BPH has urination difficulties, including difficulty completely emptying his bladder and dribbling urination stream.

 - "I should expect to have frequent urination, especially at night with this medication."